yuvalmGS/gigaspaces-wiki-jekyll/xap97/session-based-messaging-api.markdown

 {%endcomment%}

 ## Registering Large Number of Listeners
-When having a system that requirs large number of listeners (above few hundreds) the `Multiplex` communication mode should be used.
+When having a system that requiers large number of listeners (above few hundreds) the `Multiplex` communication mode should be used.
 With this mode the amount of resources (threads) used to invoke the listener are shared between all the session listeners.
 This approach reduces the memory footprint of the client considerably.
 This option avoiding the need to construct multiple [notify containers|notify container] that may consume large amount of resources when having many of these created.
 See below how the `MULTIPLEX` communication mode should be used:
 {%highlight java%}
  EventSessionFactory factory = EventSessionFactory.getFactory(space.getSpace());
  EventSessionConfig config = new EventSessionConfig();